 Deep Barrier

-DEEP BARRIER is a non-membrane forming moisture barrier compound that works in the concrete slab and not on the concrete surface.
+DEEP BARRIER is a non-membrane forming moisture barrier for concrete that works in the slab and not on the concrete surface.

 Why a moisture barrier for concrete?